cvs-health/testaro/README.md

 }
 ```

-In this case, Testaro executes the procedure specified in the `asp09` score proc (in the `procs/score` directory) to compute a total score for the script.
+In this case, Testaro executes the procedure specified in the `asp09` score proc (in the `procs/score` directory) to compute a total score for the script or (if there is a batch) the host.
 The proc is a JavaScript module whose `scorer` function returns an object containing a total score and the itemized scores that yield the total.

 The `scorer` function inspects the script report to find the required data, applies specific weights and formulas to yield the itemized scores, and combines the itemized scores to yield the total score.